IS-1005 System Access

 - Websites must conform to IS-1003 – Web Standards soon to be available on CNMs website via The Source.
 Any questions regarding Web Policy should be directed to the CNM Webmaster.

-There are times when events, such as employment separation or a suspected violation of CNM Policy or Administrative Directive, may necessitate the locking of a user's account(s) to preserve and protect the integrity of CNMs systems and networks.
+There are times when events, such as employment separation or a suspected violation of CNM’s policies and procedures, may necessitate the locking of a user's account(s) to preserve and protect the integrity of CNMs systems and networks.

 - Accounts are locked upon termination of employment at CNM.
-It is the supervisor's responsibility to ensure that the separation checklist (login required) is processed through ITS on the same day of the employees separation from the College
+It is the supervisor's responsibility to ensure that the separation checklist is processed through ITS on the same day of the employees separation from the College.

 - If an employee's termination results in insufficient time to complete the separation checklist before they leave the College, Human Resources can notify ITS via e-mail to lock the employees account.
 However, the separation checklist should be completed as soon as possible.

-- Upon separation from the College, an employee's data and system files are, and remain, the property of the College
+- Upon separation from the College, an employee's data and system files are, and remain, the property of the College.
+No access to such information shall be granted to a separated employee unless required by law.

-- Any employee whose account is locked as a result of a suspected violation of CNM Policy or Administrative Directive is notified by the ISCO or designee
+- Any employee whose account is locked as a result of a suspected violation of CNM policy or procedure is notified by the ISCO or designee.

-- Student accounts will remain active for a period of 3 terms (1 year) following their last term of attendance, after which the account will be deleted in its entirety
+- Student accounts will remain active for a period of 3 terms (1 year) following the last term of attendance, after which the account will be deleted in its entirety.

 - Guest Accounts provide access to the Internet only.
 Community use guest accounts are valid for one-year terms.